No one really likes visits to the dentist. But those dentist visits can help prevent and detect dental issues before they cause major problems.

 Within six months, the majority of people will produce enough plaque and tartar build-up that it will need to be scraped off by a dental hygienist to prevent gum damage and gum disease.

-So who would need to have more regular dental care?
+So who would need to have more regular dentist visits?

 We recommend regular 3-4 monthly visits for: